cpraveen/fem/README.md

 * deal.II: Examples using deal.II library in C++
 * fenics: Examples using Fenics in Python
-* dg1d: A simple 1-D DG code in Python for scalar conservation law
+* dg1d: A simple 1-D DG code in Python/C for scalar/euler equations

 ## How to get the code ?